-The Pearson BTEC International Level 3 Subsidiary Diploma in Applied Science is a two-year course and is the equivalent of an A Level.
-The course consists of 3 different units; Biology which includes topics such as muscular and skeletal system and diseases, respiration and photosynthesis.
-Chemistry which includes topics such as metals, bonding, extraction and organic.
-Physics which includes topics such as waves, forces and space.
-The course is a vocational course which means it is a work related qualification which replicates aspects of the real working scientific environment so students will develop skills such as team working, report writing, researching, personal learning and thinking skills, which are all desirable to employers.
+The Pearson BTEC International Level 3 Subsidiary Diploma in Applied Science is a two-year course equivalent to an A Level.
+The course consists of units across all three Sciences.
+In Biology, students will study the muscular and skeletal systems, diseases, respiration and photosynthesis.
+In Chemistry, students will learn about metals, bonding, extraction and organic chemistry.
+In Physics, students will cover topics such as waves, forces and electricity.
+The course is a vocational course, which means it is a work-related qualification which replicates aspects of the real working scientific environment, so students will develop skills such as teamwork, report writing, researching, personal learning and thinking skills, which are all desirable to employers.